 Specific tuition assistance based on set criteria.
 Scholarships fall into two categories.

 1) Automatic Admissions Scholarships - Automatically awarded based on performance on entrance exam (HSPT) and/or class rank from transferring school.
 There is no need to apply (but verification may be necessary).
 These scholarships are renewed each year as long as the student maintains a 3.5 GPA and attends Central Catholic.

 • Central Catholic High School William Joseph Chaminade Scholarship: a $1,500 scholarship provided to the highest-ranking boy in his 8th grade graduating class.
 A letter from the students' 8th-grade principal must be sent to the awards committee in order for the student to receive this scholarship.
 This scholarship is renewed each year as long as the student maintains a 3.5 GPA and attends Central Catholic

 • The Central Catholic HSPT Marianist Scholarship: score of 85% - 89% is awarded a $1,000 scholarship; score of 90% or higher is awarded a $1,500 scholarship

 2) President’s Scholar Award: A highly competitive scholarship that awards between a 50%-100% tuition scholarship.
 Students must exhibit exceptional academic aptitude, servant leadership, moral character, and disposition towards the school’s mission.
-The application deadline has been extended to Monday, April 6, 2020, for Class of 2024 incoming freshmen.
+The application deadline is January 30, 2021, for Class of 2025 incoming freshmen.

 • Incoming Freshmen or Transfer Students are eligible to apply